-6.3(1) Defined.
-"Negotiability dispute" is a dispute arising in good faith during the course of collective bargaining as to whether a proposal is subject to collective bargaining under Iowa Code section 20.9 or whether a proposal which is subject to collective bargaining under Iowa Code section 20.9 is a mandatory topic of bargaining.

-6.3(2) Expedited resolution.
+- 6.3(1) Defined.
+"Negotiability dispute" is a dispute arising in good faith during the course of collective bargaining as to whether a proposal is subject to collective bargaining under Iowa Code section 20.9 or whether a proposal which is subject to collective bargaining under Iowa Code section 20.9 is a mandatory topic of bargaining. - 6.3(2) Expedited resolution.
 In the event that a negotiability dispute arises between the employer and the certified employee organization, either party may petition the board for expedited resolution of the dispute.
 The petition shall set forth the material facts of the dispute, the precise question of negotiability submitted for resolution, and certificate of service upon the other party.
 Unless the dispute is resolved by the board prior to the arbitration hearing, the parties shall present evidence on all items to the arbitrator, including the item which is the subject of the negotiability dispute.
 A negotiability dispute raised at the arbitration hearing shall be upon written objection to the submission of the proposal to the arbitrator.
-The objection shall request the arbitrator to seek a negotiability ruling from the board regarding the proposal or state that the objecting party will file a petition for resolution.
-Arbitrators shall rule on all items submitted to them including the item which is the subject of the making of the objection.
-Arbitrators shall rule on all items submitted to them including the item which is the subject of the negotiability dispute with the board, which petition shall be filed within five days of the making of the objection.
+The objection shall request the arbitrator to seek a negotiability ruling from the board regarding the proposal or state that the objecting party will file a petition for resolution of the dispute with the board, which petition shall be filed within five days of the making of the objection.
 Arbitrators shall rule on all items submitted to them including the item which is the subject of the negotiability dispute, unless explicitly stayed by the board.
-Arbitration awards issued prior to the final determination of the negotiability dispute will be contingent upon that determination.
+Arbitration awards issued prior to the final determination of the negotiability dispute will be contingent upon that determination. - 6.3(3) Decisions.

-6.3(3) Decisions.
 Petitions filed pursuant to subrule 6.3(2) shall be given priority by the board.
 If deemed necessary by the board, the petition may be set for oral argument.
-[ARC 8953B, IAB 7/28/10, effective 9/1/10]

-621-6.4(20) Acceptance of proposed agreement.
+[ARC 8953B, IAB 7/28/10, effective 9/1/10] - 621-6.4(20) Acceptance of proposed agreement.
 Where the parties have reached a proposed (or "tentative") collective bargaining agreement, the terms of that agreement shall be made public by the public employer, and the employee organization shall give reasonable notice of the date, time and place of a ratification election on the tentative agreement to the public employees; provided, however, that such notice shall be at least 24 hours prior to the election and the election shall be within seven days of the date of the tentative agreement.
 The vote shall be by secret ballot and only members of the employee organization shall be entitled to vote; provided, however, that the employee organization may, pursuant to its internal procedures, extend voting rights to nonmember bargaining unit employees.
 The employee organization shall within 24 hours notify the public employer whether the proposed agreement has been ratified.